 - Floating face down.
 Call for help if you see someone floating face down for more than a few seconds.

 - Take quick action.
 At a pool, you can take effective action even if you aren’t trained in rescue.
 If a 4-year-old is drowning in a metre of water, jump in and grab them.
 If the water is deeper, call the lifeguard and look for something that floats.
 There’s always something that floats at the pool.”

 Tollers specialist personal injury lawyer Tristan Holdom and his legal team were successful recently in the High Court against a local authority run swimming pool in Northampton when a young boy suffered a serious brain injury partially drowning after being under the water for around two minutes and 40 seconds

-The Judge ruled that the lifeguards, then council employees, should have seen the boy slip underwater, as lifeguards are require to scan their particular area of a pool every 10 seconds.
+The Judge ruled that the lifeguards, then council employees, should have seen the boy slip underwater, as lifeguards are required to scan their particular area of a pool every 10 seconds.

-This is an example of how silent drowning can happen and why lifeguards should remain vigilant at all times operating the industry standard 10:20 scanning.
-CLICK HERE to view the story in local press.
+This is an example of how silent drowning can happen and why lifeguards should remain vigilant at all times operating the industry-standard 10:20 scanning.

 There are instances when swimming is at your own risk however, whoever is responsible for the water that you jump into, dive or swim in has a duty of care to protect you.
 If this duty is breached due to negligent lifeguarding, lack of signage etc. you could have a claim for compensation.
 At Tollers our main priority is to prevent accidents from happening, please read our water safety article.
 If you do fall victim to an accident in water that was due to negligence please contact us on 0333 414 9123.